datumorphism/datumorphism.github.io/content/wiki/pattern-mining/association-rules.md

 ---
 title: "Association Rules"
-excerpt: "Frequent patterns using association rules"
+description: "Frequent patterns using association rules"
 date: 2019-01-06
-toc: true
 category:
 - 'Pattern Mining'
-tag:
+tags:
 - 'Basics'
 - 'Pattern'
 references:
 - name: "Data Mining by Jiawei Han, Micheline Kamber, Jian Pei"
   link: ''
+links:
+  - /wiki/statistics/correlation-analysis-chi-square.md
 weight: 1
 ---

-* ToC
-{:toc}

 Association rule is a method for pattern mining.
 In this article, we perform an association rule analysis of some demo data.